sonalisharma/IOLabProject2/README.md

 IOLabProject2
 =============

-Instagram Albums allows the user to create albums and drag/drop Instagram photos into them.
-The album names (tags) are user-defined, but during creation the names of the albums are checked against a dictionary to correct spelling and provide suggestions.
-Afterwards, individual albums can be saved as Delicious bookmarks tagged with the album name, # of photos, or other info.
+Instagralbums allows the user to create albums and drag/drop Instagram photos into them.
+The albums are user-defined, but during creation the names of the circles are checked against a dictionary to correct spelling/provide suggestions.
+Individual photos are saved as Delicious bookmarks tagged with the album name so they can be re-accessed using a Delicious login.

 ARTHUR'S SECTION